ZhuangLab/storm-analysis/doc/source/analysis.rst

      $ python path/to/psf_zstack.py --movie beads_zcal_ch2.tif --bin beads_zcal_ch1_mlist_c1_psf.bin --zstack ch2_zstack --scmos_cal ch2_cal.npy --aoi_size 12
      $ ..

-   .. note:: (Linear) drift during the PSF calibration movie can be removed adjusted for using the
+   .. note:: (Linear) drift during the PSF calibration movie can be adjusted for using the
 	     ``--driftx`` and ``--drifty`` parameters.
 Units are pixels per frame.

    .. note:: Drift can be estimated with the program ``zstack_xydrift.py``.
 You will need to